General Information for CLI

 Basic properties of the command line interface for PM.

-PM has a collection of command line interfaces (CLI) for performing tasks.
-For the most part, a given CLI is associated with a class within PM, though there are CLI’s that rely on multiple classes.
-As outlined below, basic documentation about all commands can be obtained at the command line, and therefore this website only provides individualized attention to selected CLI’s which are nontrivial.
+PM has a command line interface (CLI), named pm, to access the various capabilities PM, generated using PM’s DataSchemer package.
+For the most part, a given CLI option is associated with a class within PM.
+As outlined below, basic documentation about all commands can be obtained at the command line, and therefore this website only provides individualized attention to selected CLI options which are nontrivial.

-Assuming that the python module argcomplete has been installed and set up, all CLI options can be seen by typing the command name followed by - and pressing tab twice.
+The options for a given CLI command can be seen using pm command -h.
+Assuming that the python module argcomplete has been installed and set up, all CLI options can also be seen by typing the command name followed by - and pressing tab twice.

 --basis-atoms --input-files --shift-atom